beamaginelidar/L3CamViewer/README.md

 ### System
 In this tab the user is able to:
-+ Change the network configuration of L3CAM device, such as the fixed ip address, or enable/disable dhcp
++ Change the network configuration of L3CAM device, such as the fixed IP address, or enable/disable DHCP.
 + Get temperatures information of the device and sensors.
-Using the `GET Temperatures` button, the different temperature sensors information will be shown.
+Using the `GET Temperatures` button, the different sensors temperature information will be shown.
-+ The available sensors, and the satatus of each sensor will be shown when connected to a device.
++ The available sensors, and the status of each sensor will be shown when connected to a device.
 + Device information such as the IP address, the serial number and the software version.
 + Change the RTSP streaming pipelines for each sensor.